denisecase/denisecase.github.io/_posts/2016-09-11-learning-js-with-qunit.md

 [![](http://denisecase.github.io/project/44563-M03/2016-09-11_1254.png)](http://denisecase.github.io/project/44563-M03/2016-09-11_1254.png)

-Make the changes described, adding in the two extra test cases, and then write the JavaScript code to implment the new methods and make the new tests all pass successfully.
+Make the changes described, adding in the two extra test cases, and then write the JavaScript code to implement the new methods and make the new tests all pass successfully.

 ## Working with the code